This post may contain affiliate links. Please read our disclosure policy.

-Sometimes it's hard deciding what to make when you're craving comfort food but don't want to put in a ton of effort.
-This casserole solves that!
-In just over half an hour you can have this piping hot cheesy casserole on your table for the whole family.
-It's also relatively inexpensive.
+Sometimes it’s hard deciding what to make when you’re craving comfort food but don’t want to put in a ton of effort.
+This easy meatball casserole solves that!
+In just 35 minutes you can have this piping hot cheesy casserole on your table for the whole family.

 - Egg noodles – these are a great pasta variety for casseroles since they hold their shape well.
 You can use another kind of pasta as long as it’s not too small.